 August - November

-Mickey's Not-So-Scary Halloween Party takes place at Magic Kingdom on select nights each fall.
-The party's biggest highlights are watching Mickey's Boo-to-You Halloween Parade, Happy HalloWishes Fireworks and Hocus Pocus Villain Spectacular, along with trick-or-treating in the park and meeting the Disney characters dressed in Halloween costumes.
+Another favorite of Disney World events in 2018, Mickey's Not-So-Scary Halloween Party takes place at Magic Kingdom on select nights each fall.
+The party's biggest highlights are watching Mickey's Boo-to-You Halloween Parade, Happy HalloWishes Fireworks and Hocus Pocus Villain Spectacular.
+The party features trick-or-treating in the park and Disney characters dressed in Halloween costumes.
 The party is not included with regular admission to Magic Kingdom and requires a separate ticket.
 We recommend purchasing tickets in advance since these parties do sell out.
+Purchase your tickets from your favorite frogs here!
 If you're thinking about going, check out our Guide to Mickey's Not-So-Scary Halloween Party

 September - November

 The Epcot International Food & Wine Festival takes place every fall at Epcot.
+If you're looking for Disney World events in 2018 with plenty of food & drink, this is one of them!
 The festival features more than 25 international marketplace kiosks, which offer tapas-sized portions of regional specialties as well as recommended wine and beer pairings.
-Guests can also spend time sharpening their culinary and beverage skills in seminars and partake in special dining experiences with celebrity chefs for an additional charge.
+Guests can also spend time sharpening their culinary and beverage skills in seminars.
+There are also opportunities to partake in special dining experiences with celebrity chefs for an additional charge.
 This a major event and proper planning can help you make the most of it.

-Included with admission to the park is the Eat to the Beat!
-Concert Series, which features acclaimed artists.
+Eat to the Beat!
+Concert Series is included with admission to the park.
+The concerts feature many acclaimed artists.
 Epcot International Food & Wine Festival is included with regular theme park admission.

 Get a taste of the Epcot International Food & Wine Festival with our Sights & Sounds video.